LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 - Random: knowing about system and inputs is not sufficient to determine output
 - Determinate: the histories of *all channels* depend only on the histories of the *input channels*
 - Importance
-    - Functional behaviour is independent of timing (scheduling, communication time, execution time of processes)
+    - Functional behavior is independent of timing (scheduling, communication time, execution time of processes)
     - Separation of functional properties and timing

 #### Adding Non-Determinacy